About

 An international team of faculty, staff, and students will collaborate to make the Mount Athos collections on the Princeton campus more discoverable and accessible by digitizing, organizing and contextualizing them for teaching and research.
 Access to Mount Athos and its immense treasures is not always straightforward and these collections can help bridge this gap allowing scholars to study these materials for the first time.
 By making these collections held at Princeton available to the broader scholarly community, we aim not just to bring awareness to the histories and invaluable collections held on campus, but also challenge issues of accessibility by creating an international team that will engage in research, teaching, digitization projects, and descriptive cataloging between 2023 and 2026.

-This project is generously funded by the Seeger Center for Hellenic Studies, with the support of the Dimitrios and Kalliopi Monoyios Modern Greek Studies Fund and Art & Archaeology Department at Princeton University, as well as the Index of Medieval Art and Visual Resources in the Art & Archaeology Department.
-Funding is also provided by the Princeton Institute for International and Regional Studies and the Mount Athos Foundation of America.
+This project is generously funded by the Seeger Center for Hellenic Studies, with the support of the Dimitrios and Kalliopi Monoyios Modern Greek Studies Fund, the Art & Archaeology Department at Princeton University, as well as the Index of Medieval Art and Visual Resources in the Art & Archaeology Department.
+Funding is also provided by the Princeton Institute for International and Regional Studies, the Mount Athos Foundation of America, and the Princeton Humanities Council.

 International partners on this project are the Mount Athos Foundation of America and the Mount Athos Center in Thessaloniki.